microsoft/machine-learning-collection/README.md

 - [Microsoft Health Intelligence Machine Learning Toolbox](https://github.com/microsoft/hi-ml) - Microsoft Health Intelligence Azure Machine Learning Toolbox.
 - [MLOps Solution Accelerator](https://github.com/microsoft/dstoolkit-mlops-base) - this repository helps ML teams to accelerate their model deployment to production leveraging Azure.
+- [Anomaly Detection Solution Accelerator](https://github.com/microsoft/dstoolkit-anomaly-detection-ijungle) -  implement Anomaly Detection which is the technique of identifying rare events or observations which can raise suspicions by being statistically different from the rest of the observations.
 ### Workshop

 :runner: coming soon